ROOM 100 B

 George Penn, WIUTA: Get Big Money out of Politics

 Our democracy's guardrails are all but demolished.
 We must build a movement to get big money out of politics before we can rebuild the many guardrails that used to protect our democracy.
+George Penn will speak about WIUTA (WI United to Amend) and current efforts to engage more people in restoring our representative democracy and minimizing the corrupting influence of big money.

 Biography: George grew up in Yonkers, NY and joined the Navy in 1971.
 He was a Reactor Operator on a submarine.
 Leaving the Navy in 1977, George came straight to UW Madison to get a degree in Nuclear Engineering.
 Inspired by the energy crisis in the 1980s, he received a Masters in Energy and Environmental Management at the School of Environmental Studies, UW Madison.
 In the last 20 years of his working career, he ran his consulting company, Global Energy Options.
 In 2012, he shut down his business to join the movement to get big money out of politics.
 He works with many Wisconsin patriots to this day.
 He hopes to continue this increasingly important work until he can no longer.